How to register a trade mark

 - Step 2: Carry out a trade mark search to check that your mark is free to use and register.
 A clearance search will help you avoid infringing earlier rights if your intended mark is already in use.
 See how to search for trade marks.

 - Step 3: Define your goods and services.
 In your application for trade mark registration, you must specify under which class or classes you want your goods or services to be registered.
 Make sure that you list all the goods and services you want your trade mark to cover, as you can't add any later.
-See how to classify trade marks.
+See how to classify trade marks and use the IPO's search UK trade mark classes service to help you search for, and classify, the goods and/or services.

 - Step 4: Consider the jurisdiction you wish to register your trade mark in.
 UK registration will give you rights to protection in the UK only.
 You can apply to register a trade mark in the UK or, if you plan to export, consider registering a trade mark outside the UK